-The National Conflict Resolution Center began in 1983 as a mediation center.
+The National Conflict Resolution Center (NCRC) began in 1983 as a mediation center.
 Our early workshops centered on teaching people how to be neutral mediators for all kinds of disputes.
-We began to receive requests from HR managers, workplace leaders, and others regarding their need for a process that considered the fact that they couldn't be neutral because they had a stake in the outcome.
-After conducting focus groups to understand the needs better, input from workplace leaders, and rethinking our mediation strategy so that it could be adapted, we created the Exchange methodology.
+We began to receive requests from workplace leaders and others regarding their need for a process that considered the fact that they couldn't be neutral because they had a stake in the outcome.
+After conducting focus groups to better understand the needs, gathering input from workplace leaders, and rethinking our mediation strategy so that it could be adapted, we created the Exchange methodology.
 Our book, "The Exchange: A Bold and Proven Way to Resolve Workplace Disputes," outlines the methodology.
 We will include the essential information you need in this companion learning guide.
 You will find this guide to be informative about how to manage the process.
+It is useful for all types of workplace conflicts.
+We will draw attention to topics specifically related to divisiveness generally and political polarization specifically by highlighting this content in blue.

-This innovative course adapts the National Conflict Resolution Center's (NCRC's) timeproven conflict resolution skills and strategies to the workplace by providing leaders with:
+This innovative course adapts NCRC's time-proven conflict resolution skills and strategies to the workplace by providing leaders with: